Juli Feigon

 Juli Feigon is a Distinguished Professor of Biochemistry at the University of California, Los Angeles, where she has been a faculty member since 1985.
 She was elected to the United States National Academy of Sciences in 2009.
-Her research focuses on structural studies of nucleic acids by nuclear magnetic resonance spectroscopy along with other biophysical techniques.
+Her research focuses on structural studies of nucleic acids by nuclear magnetic resonance spectroscopy and cryogenic electron microscopy (Cryo-EM) along with other biophysical techniques.

 Education

 After completing undergraduate studies at Occidental College, Feigon received her Ph.D. from the University of California, San Diego in 1982.
 She then worked as a postdoctoral fellow with Alexander Rich at the Massachusetts Institute of Technology from 1982-85.

 Academic career

 Feigon joined the faculty in the Department of Chemistry and Biochemistry at UCLA in 1985 as the first female assistant professor in the department.
 She was a recipient of the National Science Foundation's Presidential Young Investigator Award, awarded in 1989.
 She became a fellow of the American Association for the Advancement of Science in 2002 and a member of the United States National Academy of Sciences in 2009.

 She has won the 2019 BPS Founders Award.
 In 2024, Feigon was awarded the Glenn T. Seaborg Medal.